jsmarier/data-science-toolbox_assignment-8/my-book_assignment-8/intro.md

 Portrait of Jean-Sébastien Marier.
 ```

-This Jupyter Book is my capstone project for FS041F22O The Data Science Toolbox {cite}`data_toolbox`.
+This `Jupyter Book` is my capstone project for FS041F22O The Data Science Toolbox {cite}`data_toolbox`.
 This course is part of the [Key Capabilities in Data Science](https://extendedlearning.ubc.ca/programs/key-capabilities-data-science) program offered by UBC Extended Learning.

-In this Jupyter Book, I will compare the skills and techniques I learned throughout this program to the Google Sheets-based data analysis workflow I currently use with my own students in the following data-related courses:
+In this `Jupyter Book`, I will compare the skills and techniques I learned throughout this program to the Google Sheets-based data analysis workflow I currently use with my own students in the following data-related courses:

 - University of Ottawa: JOU4100 Digital Journalism II
 - University of Ottawa: JOU4500 Journalisme numérique II